 Gorge Wildlife Park is an amazing wildlife sanctuary in the Adelaide Hills in South Australia.
 They rehabilitate animals and release them into the wild and take care of the ones that are unable to be released.

-I don’t like zoos so I was skeptical about this place, but they do awesome things for rehabilitation and sustainability.
+I don’t like zoos so I was sceptical about this place, but they do awesome things for rehabilitation and sustainability.
 They have a breeding program for populations that are at risk like meerkats, black-handed spider monkey, yellow-footed wallaby, cassowaries and more.

 The highlight of the Gorge Wildlife Park?
 They have koalas!
 The first time I saw one, I legitimately cried.
 I was just so overwhelmed by their fluffiness and cuteness.
 It was awesome to see one so up close, since frequently in the wild they climb very tall trees where it’s hard to see them.
 If you want to see koalas in Australia, then I would highly recommend the Gorge Wildlife Park.